ChatGPT Canvas Workflow: Edit Long Docs Without Full Rewrites

 Do not modify the helper functions below it.

-6. Copy the final version out to your real document — don’t treat Canvas as the source of truth for anything that has to ship.
+6. Copy the final version out to your real document.
+Canvas has no comments thread, no track-changes review flow, and no real-time collaboration, so don’t treat it as the source of truth for anything that ships.

 A prompt that keeps Canvas edits surgical